yaredtekle022/Leaderboard/README.md

 ### Prerequisites

-In order to run this project you need node package manager
+In order to run this project you need node package manager<br>

  npm install